leanderseige/eurorackdiy/PSU.md

 ## Case

-I decided to design a complete case for my PSU and manufacture it with my 3d-printer.
+I decided to design a complete case for my PSU and manufacture it with my 3d-printer (https://amzn.to/3wCqKfW) using black PLA (https://amzn.to/3Dog1cx).
 Here is the model of it:

 ![](bitmaps/explodedpsucase.png)